alankrantas/colab-python-cookbooks/README.md

 # Open in DevContainer

-This repo supports to be opened in DevContainer or Codespace and supports notebooks.
+An initial support for opening this repo in DevContainer or Codespace is added, although I have not tested all examples yet.